pherrymason/PHP-po-parser/readme.md

 Methods
 =======
 ## read( $file_path )
-This function parses a `po` file and returns an array with its entries.
+This method parses a `po` file and returns an array with its entries.

 ### Parameters
 `$file_path`: String. po filepath.